8 New Year's resolutions for investors in 2019

 Unless you’re 100% invested in growth stocks, you need to keep track of your dividends.
 They impact your returns and the tax you pay, so keeping track of them is essential.
 For example, if I was going by share price alone, I’d think my Canadian RRSP portfolio return was currently -1.71%.
 However because I track my portfolio using Sharesight -- which automatically keeps track of my (reinvested) dividends -- I can clearly see that my portfolio return is actually 7.39%.

 For more information on why you should track your dividends, see 3 reasons why you need to be tracking dividends.

 Seeing negative returns in your portfolio is never fun, but by benchmarking your portfolio, you can understand whether your performance is tied to the overall market downturn or not.

 For more ways to monitor the health of your portfolio, check out: 5 ways to get the portfolio insights you need.

 Ask your broker to automatically forward your future trades to Sharesight.
 You’ll save countless hours of manual portfolio admin every month, not to mention at tax time.
-Trades from over over 100 brokers can automatically flow into Sharesight via an API or contract notes (trade confirmations).
-If your broker doesn’t provide contract notes, you’ll want to set aside some time each week/month to manually record your trades.
+Trades from over over 100 brokers can automatically flow into Sharesight via an API or Trade Confirmation Emails (contract notes).
+If your broker doesn’t provide Trade Confirmation Emails, you’ll want to set aside some time each week/month to manually record your trades.

 Taking ownership of your portfolio accounting by using Sharesight can not only decrease your accounting bills, but also ensures fewer overall surprises at tax time.
 You can run your own Taxable Income and region-specific tax reports such as Australian CGT, Canadian CGT, and New Zealand FIF and Traders Tax.